Pay by Phone with Voice Calling

 if (customers.has(incoming)) {

-script = 'Okay, whats the four digit expiration date?' // this prompt is for customers interacting with a prompt for the second time
+script = 'Okay, whats the four digit expiration date'

 } else {